Skip to main content

 What is the derivatives rule for mutual funds?

 SEBI restricts traditional mutual funds to using derivatives solely for hedging and portfolio balancing, prohibiting speculative use.
-Additionally, the total exposure to derivatives
+Additionally, there are also limits on the total exposure to derivatives.

 What is the difference between a stock and a derivative?